-To popularise, is to make complex ideas simple.
+To popularise is to make complex ideas simple.
+Assessing the level of knowledge of your audience is not always easy.
 It’s a difficult exercise, because it requires taking a step back from your expertise.
-Also, its not always easy to assess the level of knowledge of your audience.
 Some speakers refer to this a the “curse of knowledge”.
-The principal is the following: a person who knows a subject well will find it difficult to explain themselves to a lay person.
-Basically, a speaker or writer overestimates how familiar the audience will be with the topic at hand, misjudging their ability to understand.
+Basically, this means: a person who knows a subject well will find it difficult to explain themselves to a lay person.
+A speaker or writer overestimates how familiar the audience will be with the topic at hand, misjudging their ability to understand.
 But, how far should we go in terms of simplification?

 Over the course of our experience in training people in popularisation, we have learnt the following: communicators rarely over-simplify.
 In fact, they generally don’t even realise how far away their level of expertise is from that of their public.
 In oral communication, the result can be seen by the tired – even sleeping – eyes of the audience.
 In written form, reports and other documents that are too technical will end up in the waste paper bin.

 Since all of us write to be read and speak to be heard, we have decided to reveal some science popularisation tips to make your work more accessible.
 Essentially, how should you go about popularising?
 Several tools are available.
 In this article we have picked out three of them:

 1. Put your work into context

 You work is placed in a context that it aims to shed light on: scientific, social, economic or even cultural challenges.
 A researcher has produced a prosthetic limb with integrated electronic sensors.
 The innovation allows a patient to collect data about the condition of the prosthetic on their own from home.

 The scientist, to help us better understand the importance of their innovation, would benefit from telling us how many patients could be helped each year and the financial savings that a design like this would make to the social security budget.

 2. Make a link between your discipline and your public